Bad weather and falling demand put a damper on coal exports

 Richards Bay Coal Terminal (RBCT) chair Nosipho Siwisa-Damasane said recently the past year had been tough, with coal exports dropping 2% to 72.15-million tons in 2019, well below the targeted 77-million tons...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.